jam-fhi/metix_automation_handout/docs/test_design.md

 		3. Info Section has no header image, but it has 3 other images which makes up for the big one missing at the top.
 Perhaps this is on purpose?
 		4. Form elements either use a name or an id attribute.
 It's inconsistent to switch between the 2.
 		5. Site is not responsive or work on mobile displays.
+		6. home and contact pages both have home-submit as button id.

 5. All JSON file content should be displayed.